 CONCLUSIONS AND FUTURE WORK

-Conclusions

 Olive is a new, under-studied agroecosystem in Florida, and due to this materials and methods were adapted studies in other important agricultural crops in Florida such as citrus and blueberry.
 Since the climate of Florida is more subtropical than climates where olive are traditionally grown, it was difficult to make predictions based on previous surveys.
 A total of seven different sampling methods were utilized to determine the range of arthropods present in the olive groves.
 Sampling methods were to identify pests present and native to Florida as well as well as intercept and identify olive-specific invasive pests in the groves.
 The survey described in this thesis is the most comprehensive survey of arthropods in Florida olive groves.
 It is the first and largest survey done in olive agroecosystems in the southeastern United States.
 Previously, general observational reports from olive growers, a survey of Thysanoptera done during one olive inflorescence period in 2015 are the only sources of information on arthropods in Florida olive groves, and an EDIS (Electronic Data Information Source) Extension article compiled in 2014 by University of Florida researchers (Allan and Gillett-Kaufman 2018; Gillett-Kaufman et al. 2014).